alantech/iasql/postmortems/006 - Postmortem for internet gateway route being deleted from default vpc route table.md

-# 006 - Postmortem for internet gateway route being deleted from the default vpc route table
+# 006 - Postmortem for internet gateway route being deleted from the default vpc's route table

 ## Level: Internal